dexterity-hackindy/Dexterity/README.md

 ### Training Custom Signs
 Dexterity allows you to train the AI on your own specific hand shapes:

 Unlock Training: Click on the Training Data section.
 Note that this may require a password if the developers have locked the training panel for specific sessions.
+For testing, the password set is 'dexterity'.

 Add Samples: Select a label (like "A" or a "Custom" word), perform the sign, and click Save Sample.